 Providing a pipeline for refugee micro-financing

-The Patapia Incubator is a carefully designed program aimed at empowering refugees with a focus on women and girls through entrepreneurship.
-The program is split into two parts: a short training course on idea generation and business modeling, and a longer incubation program for those who want to start social businesses.
+PIA is a carefully designed program aimed at empowering refugees with a focus on women and girls through entrepreneurship.
+The program is split into two parts: a "Start and Grow your Business" program, a short training course on Small Business (Income Generating Businesses) and a longer incubation program for those who want to start social businesses.

-The first part of the program is a one-week training course that covers everything refugee women need to know about generating ideas, business modeling, and developing a business plan.
-Each day is focused on a different topic, such as identifying market gaps, developing a unique value proposition, and analyzing competitors.
-The course is particularly tailored to the needs of refugee women, ensuring that cultural and communication barriers are taken into account and the participants are engaged in a way that is sensitive to their experiences.
+This is a one-week training course that covers everything refugee women need to know about generating ideas, business modeling, developing a mini business plan and financial literacy.
+Each day is focused on a different topic, such as identifying market gaps, developing a unique value proposition, and establishing strategies to get started.
+The course is particularly tailored to the needs of illiterate refugee women, ensuring that cultural and communication barriers are taken into account and the participants are engaged in a way that is sensitive to their experiences.

 The Komaa Project